Vehicle Body

 Details

-Extrapolation method to determine the output value when the input value is outside the range specified in the argument list:
+An extrapolation method for determining the output value when the input value is outside the range specified in the argument list.:

 -

-- obtains a curve with continuous first-order derivatives in the extrapolation region and at the boundary with the interpolation region. -
+Linear— obtains a curve with continuous first-order derivatives in the extrapolation domain and on the boundary with the interpolation domain. -

 Dependencies

-To use this parameter, tick the checkbox.
-Pitch dynamics*and for the parameters *Suspension model set the value By table lookup
+To use this option, check the box Pitch dynamics, and for the parameter Suspension model set the value By table lookup.

 |